LibertyDSNP/spec/pages/Messages/Overview.md

 | uri  | content uri  | string

 #### Reaction

-a visual reply to a post
+A visual reply to a post.

 | dsnpData field | description | type |
 | ------------- |------------- | ---- |